jeeva112005/sql-data-warehouse-project/README.md

 ---

 ## ⭐ License
- This projec licensed under the [MIT License) (LICENSE).
+ This project licensed under the [MIT License) (LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 👨‍🎓  About Me
 Hi there!
 Im Jeevananthan.v , Im a Artificial intelligence and Data science student final year and Im here to share about my knowledege!